garrandall/popular-music-data/tracks/heavy-love-david-ruffin.md

 To the world beyond
 This HEAVY LOVE, baby
-It's too high to get over, you can't jump that high (Too deep to get under) ooohhh, baby, you might drown (Too wide to get around) you can't get around, Oh baby, and it's weighing me down It's weighing me down
+It's too high to get over, you can't jump that high (Too deep to get under) oh, baby, you might drown
+(Too wide to get around) you can't get around, Oh baby, and it's weighing me down It's weighing me down
 You got my heart stopped, baby